Red-Fern/torasen-store/web/app/themes/torasenstore/readme.txt

 == Copyright ==

-Torasen Essentials WordPress Theme, (C) 2024 Red Fern Torasen Essentials is distributed under the terms of the GNU GPL.
+Torasen Store WordPress Theme, (C) 2024 Red Fern Torasen Store is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by